3-manifolds/notary/README.rst

 to the disk image itself.

-The credentials and parameters which are needed for the various notarization steps are provided in a config file which should be named notarize.cfg and should have the following structure:
+The credentials and parameters which are needed for the various notarization steps are provided in a config file which should be in the current directory and should have the following structure:

 .. code-block::